From Cited Evidence Tables to Forest Plots: Meta-Analysis with AI-Extracted Data

 - Every section of an SR/MA paper is a cross-column query — the extraction table already contains all the raw material.
 Writing the paper becomes a matter of querying the right column pairs.

-metaforpackage for forest plots, funnel plots, and subgroup analyses. - The structured data is reusable — via MCP integration, other AI tools can query your extraction data without manual export.
+metafor(version 4.8+).
+Your final analysis may still require model choices, sensitivity checks, and reviewer judgment. - The structured data is reusable — via Model Context Protocol (MCP) integration, other AI tools can query your extraction data without manual export.
 Add a new paper, and the analysis updates automatically.

 Every Paper Section Maps to a Column Cross